dakadkart/xyz-documentation/docs/cli/topics/cli.md

 > #### Note
 > This is a Pro feature that requires a license.
-[Learn more about XYZ Pro features here](../../xyz_pro).
+[Learn more about Pro features here](../../xyz_pro).

 #### Upload/Update Data to a Space